riconuts/FNF-Troll-Engine/README.md

-# Friday Night Funkin' - Andrych Engine
+# Tails Gets Trolled - Andrych Engine
 Psych Engine with Andromeda Engine's settings and QOL improvements not currently included in the base engine.

 ## Here's the normal Psych readme shit byeeeee